top of page

 Not everyone needs testing.

-In many cases, lifestyle changes alone can make a significant difference.
-When testing is used, it’s chosen intentionally — to explore patterns, identify priorities, and inform next steps.
+When testing is used, it is chosen intentionally — to help identify patterns, guide priorities, and personalise your next steps.

 Types of testing